-And the 2026 season is already shaping up to be a good one.
+And the 2026 season is already delivering.

 And that’s the sweet spot here.
 The Central Coast arts and culture scene has been building steadily over the past few years – more shows coming through, more variety, and more people making a proper night of it.
 We’re pretty proud of our little culture scene here!